Ishan2924/AQI_Predictor/README.md

 The repo contains an output folder that contains screenshot of how the prohect will look it also contains a json file that has the columns/features used by model to make predictions

+#ignore test.py it was created to test whether the model was taking inputs and able to predict or not